duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_advanced_backend.md

 ## Caching

-Spice instant answers have two forms of caching: API Response caching (remembers the JSON returned from the API) and API Call caching (remembers the API call URL created for a given query).
+Spice Instant Answers have two forms of caching: API Response caching (remembers the JSON returned from the API) and API Call caching (remembers the API call URL created for a given query).
 Both of these will be explained with examples.

 <!-- /summary -->